ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

 section.
 A routing config definition can be used to insert styx built-in interceptors.

-Handler:
+*Handler*:

 This is a routing config definition block that defines the handler used.

 ### ConditionRouter

-Subjects HTTP request to a set of tests, or *conditions*, that determine which handler to pass the request next.
+The Condition router subjects the HTTP request to a set of tests, or *conditions*, that determine which handler to pass the request to next.

-Configuration:
+*Configuration*:

     name: <descriptive name for this object (optional)>
     type: ConditionRouter